 It is then that the antichrist will sit in Jerusalem’s Temple declaring himself to be God.
 Jesus foretold of this event, in the Gospel of Matthew, describing the beast as the abomination of desolation spoken of by Daniel the prophet.

 At the present time, there is no Temple in Jerusalem and there hasn’t been a Temple in the Holy City since 70 AD.
 However, two twentieth century miracles have set the stage for the third Temple in Jerusalem.
-In 1948, following the Second World War, the United Nations made Palestine a national homeland for the Jews.
-After nearly two thousand years, the nation of Israel was reborn.
+In 1947, following the Second World War, the United Nations voted for the establishment of a national homeland for the Jews in Palestine.
+In 1948, after nearly two thousand years, the nation of Israel was reborn.
 Not only did the tiny state survive amid hostile Arab neighbours, but in 1967 it unified Jerusalem liberating the sacred sites and making the Holy City its eternal, undivided capital.

 Today, both the Dome of the Rock and Al-Aqsa Mosque occupy the Temple Mount.
 Because they are Muslim holy places, Jews regard the site of their former Temples as polluted.
 Since the Temple area is unclean, it is off limits to Orthodox Jews.
 Even if the two Muslim shrines were eliminated, currently there is no priesthood in Israel and hence no one qualified to cleanse the Temple Mount.
 In addition to those obstacles, there is a theological problem.
 A new Temple would necessitate the reinstatement of sacrificial rites.
 For two thousand years, rabbinic Judaism has taught that God requires mitzvahs rather than sacrifices.
 Consequently, returning to the sacrifice of bulls and goats could irreparably damage the credibility of the rabbis.